jooray/signal-monitoring/README.md

 # signal-monitoring

-This program is for simple server monitoring and notifications with signal-cli and/or matrix-commander.
+This program is for simple server monitoring and notifications with signal-cli, [matrix-commander](https://github.com/8go/matrix-commander) or through LXMF ([Reticulum mesh network](https://reticulum.network/)).

 It's goal is to be able to run on supersimple servers, like NAS, raspberry pi, home routers, etc.

 ## Setup

-First, install and configure [signal-cli](https://github.com/AsamK/signal-cli) (or replace script in notify function for different kind of notification).
+First, if you want to use signal-cli, install and configure [signal-cli](https://github.com/AsamK/signal-cli) (or uncomment the right part in notify function for different kind of notification - matrix-commander or LXMF-notify, see below).

 Then modify script and configure your sending number, recipient number and optionally path to java.
 I add PATH to signal-cli and java commands as well.